GRN-BRI/bri2026/_pages/registeration.md

 ### On-site Registration

 Cash only (KRW or USD).
 Card terminals are not available at the venue.
-Participants who wish to pay by card on site may request an invoice at the registration desk and complete the payment on their mobile device.
+International participants who wish to pay by card on site may request an invoice at the registration desk and complete the payment on their mobile device.
+Domestic (Korean) participants should pay by bank transfer in advance or in cash on site.
 <br>

 ### Refund Policy